Artist Director & Classical Ballet Director

-Canadian born and first trained in Victoria, B.C., Annette has always had a keen interest to teach and mentor young dancers.
-Annette’s post graduate studies included training with some of the world’s leading dance masters with whom she took every opportunity to develop her teaching skills.
-Her years of dancing in London, England, New York and Stuttgart gave her the advantage of working with the world’s most renowned pedagogues at the time.
-They included principal Ballet Mistress with The Royal Ballet, Eileen Ward, as well as Merle Park and artists of the Royal Ballet, in New York with David Howard, Maggie Black, Marjorie Mussman, and many other Joffrey masters and ultimately 5 years in Stuttgart with the John Cranko Schule and Stuttgart Company.
+Canadian-born and first trained in Victoria, B.C., Annette has always had a keen interest to teach and mentor young dancers.
+Annette’s post-graduate studies included training with some of the world’s leading dance masters with whom she took every opportunity to develop her teaching skills.
+Her years of dancing in London, England, New York and Stuttgart gave her the advantage of working with the world’s most renowned pedagogues at the time including: The Royal Ballet’s principal Ballet Mistress Eileen War; Merle Park and artists of the Royal Ballet; David Howard, Maggie Black, Marjorie Mussman, and many other Joffrey masters in New York; and in Stuttgart with the John Cranko Schule and the Stuttgart Company.

-Annette shares her time as she can adjudicating festivals and assisting dance organizations.
-She was honored to receive the 2013 Ethel Tibits Award in the Arts category for Women of Distinction who have contributed significantly to the Richmond community.
+Annette shares her time as she can adjudicating festivals andassisting dance organizations.
+She was honoured to receive the 2013 Ethel Tibits Award in the Arts for Women of Distinction who have contributed significantly to the Richmond community.
 She looks forward to Richmond Academy continuing to produce Canada’s newest young professionals as well as training young artists for the love and joy of dance.